asetalias/amibot/README.md

 ---
 ## _The Problem_
-- Students travelling to and from University generally opt for Public transport
+- Students travelling to and from the Amity University generally opt for Public transport
 - Students are unable to access student portal due to slow connectivity
 - Apps are available but only for Android users